-- Thai language belongs to the Tai-Kadai (also spelt Kra-Dai) language family which is related to Zhuang languages spoken in Southwestern China (Guangxi, Guangdong, and Yunnan provinces).
+The Thai language belongs to the Tai-Kadai (also spelled Kra-Dai) language family which is related to Zhuang languages spoken in Southwestern China (Guangxi, Guangdong, and Yunnan provinces).
 Thai Lue is also spoken in China’s Xishuangbanna Dai Autonomous Prefecture.

-- The first occurrence of written Thai language was Sukhothai, the former capital of the ancient Sukhothai kingdom.
-King Ramkhamhaeng mentions the social, economic, and political organisation of his kingdom and the creation of the Thai script.
+The first occurrence of the written Thai language was Sukhothai, the former capital of the ancient Sukhothai kingdom.
+King Ramkhamhaeng mentions the social, economic, and political organization of his kingdom and the creation of the Thai script.

 This is like other Asian languages such as Chinese, Laotian, and Vietnamese.
 Thai uses an alphabet of 32 vowels and 44 consonants.
-Thai also has its own numerals, although Arabic numerals are used.
+Thai also has its numerals, although Arabic numerals are used.

 Some Interesting Facts About Thailand

-- There are 1,430 islands in Thailand, 35,000 temples and nearly 67 million people comprise of Thailand’s population.
+There are 1,430 islands in Thailand, 35,000 temples and nearly 67 million people comprise Thailand’s population.
 Each year around 6 million tourists visit the country and there are 11 million non-resident visitors (local and foreign) who visit Bangkok, the capital, each annum.
-And for readers searching for geography facts about the country; Thailand shares its borders with four different countries; namely, Myanmar, Laos, Cambodia and Malaysia.
+And for readers searching for geographical facts about the country; Thailand shares its borders with four different countries; namely, Myanmar, Laos, Cambodia, and Malaysia.
 And lastly, Thailand’s most exported crop?
 Rice, of course!

 Thai Culture: Customs & Traditions

 With 93% of adherents, Buddhism is the official religion in Thailand with Islam as the largest minority religious group at 5% of adherents.
-Christians account for 1.2% of the Thai population and those in “other” or “non-religious” category accounts for 0.8%.
+Christians account for 1.2% of the Thai population and those in the “other” or “non-religious” category account for 0.8%.

 Why choose Langma School of Languages for learning Thai Language

-- Langma School of Languages is the pioneer in providing quality education of Thai language to students.
+Langma School of Languages is the pioneer in providing quality education in Thai language to students.
 We at Langma School of Languages combine several things to create a unique learning experience that has set us apart.
-Our students share their belief as they return to us bringing their relatives and friends.
+Our students share their beliefs as they return to us bringing their relatives and friends.

-- Langma School of Languages works a “facilitator” instead of being a “transmitter” of knowledge.
-Langma School of Languages not only emphasises on improving the language skills but also helps students develop overall-personality.
+Langma School of Languages works as a “facilitator” instead of being a “transmitter” of knowledge.
+Langma School of Languages not only emphasizes improving language skills but also helps students develop overall personality.

-- Langma School of Languages follows an international standard whilst teaching foreign languages ranging from Level 1 (Beginners) to Level 3 (Proficient).
+Langma School of Languages follows an international standard whilst teaching foreign languages ranging from Level 1 (Beginners) to Level 3 (Proficient).
 Langma School of Languages is fully equipped such as Computer lab, Library, and Wi-Fi facility.
-Langma School of Languages use its own tested methodology: the Audio/Video – cum – Interactive Method (ACIM), giving a proven quick and easy grasp of the languages.
-ACIM offers fast result in comprehension and speaking by introducing words and phrases in a structured way to develop sentence framing in an understandable manner, our methodology is suitable for learners of all age group and easily adapted to specific needs.
+Langma School of Languages uses its own tested methodology: the Audio/Video – cum – Interactive Method (ACIM), giving a proven quick and easy grasp of the languages.

 Langma School of Languages is active in promoting the growth and development of Thai learning skills through our classroom and online platform across the world.
-We take very seriously the importance of providing specific Thai skills to suit our student’s and client’s needs along with being aware of the reputation of both our self’s and our clients and students by ensuring the highest standards of training.
-Langma School of Languages’ forward thinking approach takes into consideration new developments in teaching practice; we have adopted a pro-active role in lobbying Government bodies, institutions, and several diplomatic centres to take seriously the importance of being multilingual.
+We take very seriously the importance of providing specific Thai skills to suit our students and clients’ needs along with being aware of the reputation of both ourselves and our clients and students by ensuring the highest standards of training.

-- Langma School of Languages offers a best platform to prepare for the international exam like The Chulalongkorn University Proficiency Test of Thai as a Foreign Language (CU-TFL).
+Langma School of Languages offers the best platform to prepare for the international exam like The Chulalongkorn University Proficiency Test of Thai as a Foreign Language (CU-TFL).
 Classes at Langma School of Languages, are offered under the supervision of native speakers, who have years of expertise in preparing students for these exams.
 A basic structure is created by imparting an overall knowledge of the topic followed by practical exercises and interactive practice sessions.
-Langma School of Languages’ expertise in education and its ongoing development are brought into play with specific topics and practice sessions designed exclusively for the students.

-- Langma School of Languages offers a best platform to acquire the knowledge of Thai language and culture.
-Langma School of Languages covers a range of relevant and fun based areas deemed to be of the greatest value and interest to the participants.
+Langma School of Languages offers the best platform to acquire the knowledge of Thai language and culture.
+Langma School of Languages covers a range of relevant and fun-based areas deemed to be of the greatest value and interest to the participants.

-Langma School of Languages is lead by a team of accomplished teachers and authors with a broad experience in education and interpersonal skills, our inspirational and motivational teaching methods have won the hearts of thousands of students during their illustrious career.
-Our programme of training is designed specifically for the students and clients and expected outcomes are always reached and exceeded.
-Students and participants not only gain the required skills they enjoy learning and in many cases have gone on to achieve tops jobs and reach their goals with work wise and personally.
+Langma School of Languages is led by a team of accomplished teachers and authors with a broad experience in education and interpersonal skills, our inspirational and motivational teaching methods have won the hearts of thousands of students during their illustrious careers.

-All of our Thai language teachers at Langma School of Languages are Native-Speakers and highly qualified, each with specialist and cross over training credentials have between them years of experience and abilities in all areas of training.
+All of our Thai language teachers at Langma School of Languages are Native-Speakers and highly qualified, each with specialist and cross-over training credentials and have between them years of experience and abilities in all areas of training.
 Langma School of Languages not only ensures that you receive quality teaching, but also acquire authentic Thai dialect and terminology.
-One can gain theoretical knowledge from book; however, to gain practical and spoken experience can only be attained in the classroom to be prepared for future endeavour.
+One can gain theoretical knowledge from the book; however, to gain practical and spoken experience can only be attained in the classroom to be prepared for future endeavors.
 Our teachers at Langma School of Languages encourage extracurricular practice and it is envisaged that spoken Thai Spoken skill is taken beyond the formal teaching environment and into the students’ daily lives.
-Teachers provide written exercises and presentation, role play, Group discussion, and extempore to keep students engaged and consistently using the words and phrases they learnt.
+Teachers provide written exercises and presentations, role play, Group discussion, and extempore to keep students engaged and consistently using the words and phrases they learned.